aws-samples/serverless-mail/ses-credential-rotation/manual-rotation/README.md

 * Click the PhisicalID link to open the Step Function
 * Click Start exectuion & Click Start execution button
 * Follow the execution in the graph view or table view

+## Remediating a compromised credential

+By default, the solution checks every 24 hours to see if the manual rotation emails have been acknowledged.
+If you need to response to a credential compromise quickly, you can de-activate the compromised credential manually in the IAM user console.
+When you check the Security Credentials tab of the user you should see two keys, both with details of when they were Created, this information can be used to identify the oldest credential.

+# Costs to operate

+All AWS services used in this solution have negligible cost, it is likely monthly costs will be well below $1.00 when operating this solution.